Formal Estimation of Collision Risks for Autonomous Vehicles: A Compositional Data-Driven Approach: (Sub-)Barrier Certificates

 \begin{definition} Given an agent $\mathcal A_i = (X_i,W_i,\varsigma_i,f_i)$, a non-negative function $\mathcal{B}_i\!:X_i\rightarrow\mathbb{R}_{0}^{+}$ is called a sub-barrier certificate (SBC) for $\mathcal A_i$ if there exist $\gamma_i, \lambda_i\in\mathbb R^+$, $\alpha_i,\rho_i,\psi_i\in\mathbb R_0^+$, and $0<\kappa_i <1$, such that:

 where $X_{0_i}, X_{c_i}\subseteq X_i$ are initial and collision sets of agents, respectively. \end{definition}

 \begin{remark} Note that $\alpha_i$ and $\rho_i$ in Definition~\ref{Def:4} could be, without loss of generality, $\mathcal{K}_\infty$ functions as proposed in~\cite{Lavaei_IFAC20}.
-We consider them in this work as linear functions for the sake of an easier presentation. \end{remark}
+We allow them in this work to be linear for the sake of an easier presentation. \end{remark}